openforcefield/standards/docs/enhancement-proposals/off-ep-0011.md

 ### `<NAGLCharges>`: Use a specified NAGL model file for charge assignment

-The `NAGLCharges` section-level element defines that the force field should use a specific model file in conjunction with the `openff-nagl` software to assign partial charges.
+The `NAGLCharges` section-level element specifies that the force field should use a specific model file in conjunction with the `openff-nagl` software to assign partial charges.
 It contains the following attributes:

 - `version`
 - `model_file`